 Ice Age Trail: Merton is a 5.3 mile moderately trafficked point-to-point trail located near Hartland, Wisconsin that features beautiful wild flowers and is good for all skill levels.
-The trail offers a number of activity options and is accessible from April until October.
+The trail offers a number of activity options and is best used from April until October.
 Dogs are also able to use this trail.

 Follow the Ice Age Trail through Merton over short woods sections, the old Kettle Moraine Railway, and over roads.
 The Ice Age Trail travels through the Merton area through shorts woods sections, the old Kettle Moraine Railway, and over roads.
 This complete and detailed route covers the Merton segment of the Ice Age Trail and all it's access points, trailheads, parking, connecting trails, communities, parks, preserves, and facilities.
 This guide contains over 15 points of interest for the trail, viewable via your browser at home, or on the fly trailside via your mobile phone.
 The Ice Age Trail is a thousand-mile footpath highlighting the remnants left behind by glaciers during the last ice age over 12,000 years ago.
 Designated as a National Scenic Trail, the Ice Age trail follows the terminal moraine of the last glaciation throughout Wisconsin providing some of the world's best examples of glacial formations such as kettles, moraines, and drumlins.